 York University has a long-standing commitment to access, inclusion, equity and diversity; it is a leader in creating a more equitable, diverse and inclusive community on all its campuses.
 The National Day for Truth and Reconciliation is an important day to remind us to pause and reflect on the intergenerational harm that the Residential School systems caused to Indigenous Peoples across the country.
 It is a time to reflect on the strength and resiliency of Indigenous peoples.
 Importantly, it is a time for recognizing our shared responsibilities for creating new and better relationships with Indigenous people.

+Members of the community must take it upon themselves to learn about the history and ongoing impacts of Residential Schools.
 We encourage all community members to take a minute of silence on September 30th to reflect on what steps they will take towards reconciliation.

 We invite everyone to join the journey toward education and reconciliation by buying an orange shirt.
 The York University Bookstore is a committed partner of the Orange Shirt Society, with proceeds from the sale of Orange shirts.

 2023 LIVE STREAM

 National Day for Truth and Reconciliation at York

 Reclaiming and Rewriting Indigenous Histories of the Western Hemisphere (the Americas)